christophihl/startupengineer/content/_repos/dat_sci_1/04_dat_wra.md

 To speed up your processing, you can select `col_skip()` as a *"datatype"* to only read the columns of the data into R, that you will need for your analysis.

-Answer the following questions with that data:
+Answer the following questions in case you used the full data set:

+*Alternative 1 [original data]*

 1. **Patent Dominance:** What __US company / corporation__ has the most patents?
 List the 10 US companies with the most assigned/granted patents.
-2. **Recent patent acitivity:** What US company had the most patents granted in 2019?
+2. **Recent patent activity:** What US company had the most patents granted in 2019?
 List the top 10 companies with the most new granted patents for 2019.
+3. **Innovation in Tech:** What is the most innovative tech sector?
+For the top 10 companies __(worldwide)__ with the most patents, what are the top 5 USPTO tech main classes?

+*Alternative 2 [reduced data]*

+1. **Patent Dominance:** What __US company / corporation__ has the most patents?
+List the 10 US companies with the most assigned/granted patents.
+2. **Recent patent activity:** What US company had the most patents granted in August 2014?
+List the top 10 companies with the most new granted patents for August 2014.
 3. **Innovation in Tech:** What is the most innovative tech sector?
 For the top 10 companies __(worldwide)__ with the most patents, what are the top 5 USPTO tech main classes?

 Answer the question with `data.table` or `dplyr`.
 You will need the following tables for each question: